GSA/digitalgov.gov/content/events/2024/12/2024-12-19-uswds-monthly-call-december-2024.md

 {{< accordion kicker="Slide by Slide" title="USWDS Monthly Call - Presentation Script for December 2024" icon="content_copy" >}} **Slide 1.** Thanks Kate, and welcome, everyone, to the U.S. Web Design System monthly call for December 2024.
 Today the USWDS logo is in a classic wreath form for the holiday season, with evergreen panels and a bright poinsettia-red segment like a bow.

-**Slide 2.** My name is Dan Williams, he/him, and I'm the USWDS project lead — and here on-screen is my avatar: dark hair, blue sweater, collared shirt, glasses —today I'm wearing a red checked collared shirt and a blue workshirt.
+**Slide 2.** My name is Dan Williams, he/him, and I'm the USWDS project lead — and here on-screen is my avatar: dark hair, blue sweater, collared shirt, glasses — today I'm wearing a red checked collared shirt and a blue workshirt.
 And bright green socks, for luck.

 As Kate mentioned, we are recording this call, and I'm happy to say we're able to share the recordings of these monthly calls publicly.
 You can find pretty much everything back to January 2023 on our website, at [**designsystem.digital.gov/about/monthly-calls**](http://designsystem.digital.gov/about/monthly-calls).
 We typically post videos shortly after the monthly call and we also link out to the slides and the script, hosted at Digital.gov.
 We've posted a link to our monthly calls page in the chat.